Webcomic / Katamari

 - Odeko accidentally does this again in a later arc:

 - Ace does it while enjoying the unseasonably warm winter weather, wondering aloud "Who could complain about a day like this?"
 Cue Sherman, who's mostly melted by the heat.

 - 10-Minute Retirement: The King's role in the Black Hole Arc.

-- The Cameo: King, Roger, Kuma, Ganryu, Paul, and Law appear in this comic...where they pretty much get their butts handed to them by Opeo and Lucha.
+- The Cameo: King, Roger, Kuma, Ganryu, Paul, and Law appear during the Wrestling Tournament arc... where they pretty much get their butts handed to them by Opeo and Lucha.

 - "The Reason You Suck" Speech:

 - Ace tries to give the Prince and Future!Prince one in Called Out, but it doesn't work too well given how he doesn't understand the situation or his cousin's nature at all.

 - Ace starts it up again in All Together, only to have the Prince turn it right around on him this time.